styler00dollar/VSGAN-tensorrt-docker/README.md

 # If you want to rebuild from scratch or have errors, try to build without cache
 # If you still have problems, try to uncomment "RUN apt-get dist-upgrade -y" in the Dockerfile and try again
 docker build --no-cache -t vsgan_tensorrt:latest .
+# If you encounter 401 unauthorized error, use this command before running docker build
+docker pull nvcr.io/nvidia/tensorrt:21.12-py3
 # run the docker
 # the folderpath before ":" will be mounted in the path which follows afterwards
 # contents of the vsgan folder should appear inside /workspace/tensorrt